Slaughter alley

-Slaughter alley is a colloquial name given for sections of highway known for high rates of fatal traffic accidents.
+Slaughter alley is an American colloquial name given for sections of highway known for high rates of fatal traffic accidents.

 Examples

 Australia

 Eyre Highway on the Nullarbor Plain in southern Australia is said to be the straightest, flattest road in the world.
 In this case it is the monotony of the straight, narrow road combined with long trucks (road trains, the air blast from which can cause car drivers to lose control) that present the hazard.